BackStudying at Massey University

-8. The examination scripts shall be transmitted to the examiners, who shall report the results for the course to the Assessment Manager, Student Administration.
+8. The examination scripts shall be transmitted to the examiners, who shall report the results for the course according to published dates.

 9. Assessments (including major tests) and examination scripts not routinely returned to students are retained by academic departments for a period of 12 months.

-10. Any student may have their final examination script re-marked by the examiners, followed by a recalculation of the final grade where appropriate.
-Application must be made to the Assessment Manager, Student Administration; the following conditions must be met:
+10. Any student may have their examination script re-marked by the examiners, followed by a recalculation of the final grade where appropriate.
+Application must be made to Assessment Services, Student Administration; the following conditions must be met:

 (a) The examination must have been formally assessed only once previously.

 (b) No additional information from the student shall be placed before the examiners.

-(c) Application must be made within four weeks from the release of the official results of final examinations.
+(c) Application must be made within four weeks from the release of the official results of examinations.